 So while you generally won’t include a terminal value for products, sometimes investors place a terminal value on a platform (though you really need to exercise caution when doing this).
 The idea here is that a company has some fundamental scientific competency that makes it possible for them to discover and develop lots of new drugs, or a BD competency that gives them an advantage in identifying and licensing promising assets.
 So you could include a terminal value to account for the value of products the company has not invented / acquired yet, but is likely to invent / acquire in the future.

 If you do this, you should have a good reason for it, and this should not be a big part of the value.
 The value of a drug increases exponentially as it advances in development.
-At the earliest stages, a drug candidate has a 1/10,000 chance or less of getting approved, thus very little value.
+At the earliest stages, an R&D project has a 1/10,000 chance or less of getting approved, thus very little value.
 Most of the value of a platform is determined by one or two products, and the value of the rest of the platform is typically almost meaningless.

 The deal terms in the press releases around biopharma M&A or licensing deals are often pretty complex.
 You’ll often see an “upfront” payment of some smallish amount, maybe combined with an equity investment, and then some development, regulatory or commercial milestones, and then royalty rates.
 You might also see that the licensor has agreed to pay x% of all development expenses for a particular product, or has an option to license rights to a few products in certain geographies, or even an option to acquire the whole company.

-These contingent payments are referred to as “biobucks” (although often royalties are excluded from this).
+These contingent payments are referred to as “biobucks” (although often royalties are not technically included in the definition of "biobucks").
 Nearly all partnering deals in biopharma have some sort of “biobucks”.
 Biobucks are important because they enable companies to structure around risk.
 Sellers want to get paid if their products work, but buyers don’t want to pay up for risky drugs that will most likely end up worthless.
 Biobucks enable companies to structure deals that bridge this gap.

 However, this can make valuation more complex.
 For one, it adds another dimension of complexity to M&A comps.
 Often you’ll have a column in your comp set for “upfront” value, and a column for “total” value.
 These numbers can be very far apart.